-- Hajime Satomi, Chairman and CEO (Representative Director), and Haruki Satomi, President and COO (Representative Director), directly hold a majority of the shares of FSC Co., Ltd. - 3.
-Transaction prices are determined in the same way as for general transactions and with reference to market prices.
+- 2. Stock options which were granted based on the resolution at the interim Board of Directors meeting on August 2, 2016 and exercised for the fiscal year ended March 31, 2019 are listed.
+The transaction amount listed herein is calculated by multiplying the number of shares granted upon exercise of stock options for the fiscal year ended March 31, 2019 by the amount of payment upon exercise. - 3.
+Hajime Satomi, Chairman and CEO (Representative Director), and Haruki Satomi, President and COO (Representative Director), directly hold a majority of the shares of FSC Co., Ltd. - 4.
+Transaction prices are determined in the same way as for general transactions and with reference to fair values.

-VII Note Regarding Per Share Information
+VIII Note Regarding Per Share Information